Arbitrage Betting Website

 It’s also important to note that there are some risks

-in arbitrage betting.
+involved in arbitrage betting.
 There is no risk once you have

 placed the required bets, assuming you’ve done things properly,